amygrinn/nativescript-plugin-google-places/README.md

 ## Best Practices

-* Google recommends always displaying the attributions string when using the Place data.
+* Google recommends always displaying the attributions string, when available, when using the Place data.
 * Google requires the "Powered by Google" picture next to Place data whenever the data is used outside of the map.
 	The picture is installed by the plugin if you allow it to during the setup script.